tugraz-isds/spcd3/README.md

 In addition to D3, the following JavaScript libraries are used:
  - [Mini SVG data: URI](https://github.com/tigt/mini-svg-data-uri#readme):
-   To convert SVGs in data URIs.
+   To convert SVGs into data URIs.
  - [xml-formatter](https://github.com/chrisbottin/xml-formatter#readme):
    To prettify the SVG file of the parallel coordinate plot for download.